qri-io/rfcs/text/0032-access_command.md

   # unpublish a dataset, removing it from any lists or feeds
   $ qri access hidden me/dataset

-  # Publish a few datasets:
+  # Unpublish a few datasets:
   $ qri access hidden me/dataset me/other_dataset
 ```